enriquegrodrigo/spark-crowd/docs/_sources/package/methods.rst.txt

 Methods
 =======

-You can find the methods implemented in this library below.
+You can find the methods implemented in the library below.
 All methods contain a link to its API where you can find more information.
+Besides, in the table column, you can find a link to the reference.

 .. table:: Methods implemented in spark-crowd